EIP-7594 -- Polynomial Commitments Sampling

 extended_evaluation = bit_reversal_permutation(extended_evaluation_rbo)

-# Compute Z(x) in monomial form
+# Compute the vanishing polynomial Z(x) in coefficient form.

-# Z(x) is the polynomial which vanishes on all of the evaluations which are missing
+# Z(x) is the polynomial which vanishes on all of the evaluations which are missing.

 missing_cell_indices = [CellIndex(cell_index) for cell_index in range(CELLS_PER_EXT_BLOB)